Metaform/aruba-poc/README.md

 These credentials are used to authenticate and authorize DSP/DCP requests from one connector to another.
 Each new dataspace member will receive both credentials.

-#### Provisioner agent

-The provisioner agent is responsible for deploying the participant infrastructure on behalf of an onboarding platform.
-It exposes a REST API that can be used to request the provisioning and the de-provisioning of a new participant by providing the participant's name and DID, see [section 3.4](#34-create-participants) for details.

-In practice, the provisioner agent will create the following resources for each participant:

-- a control plane: this is the connector's DSP endpoint that handles contract negotiations etc.
-- a data plane: this is a (very simple) http data plane to transmit example data
-- an IdentityHub: this is the credential storage and DCP implementation
-- dependencies like a PostgreSQL database and a Vault for secrets storage.

-In addition, the provisioner agent also pre-configures each participant with demo data:

-- assets, policies and contract definitions
-- an account in its IdentityHub, so that the participant may present its credentials to other participants
-- an account on the IssuerService, so that the participant may request credentials to be issued

-**Asynchronous operation**: Provisioning participant data may take some time, depending on physical hardware and network layout.
-Currently, the only way to get notified when a deployment is ready, is to inspect the logs of the provisioner.
-In production scenarios, that would likely be handled using an eventing system.

-**Multi-tenancy**: In the current PoC, multi-tenancy is implemented by creating a separate Kubernetes namespace for each participant.
-In production scenarios, this will likely be different.
+### 5.2 Participant infrastructure

+The participant infrastructure (shown in purple) is deployed for each participant by the Provisioner agent, see [section 3.4](#43-create-participants) for details.
+It includes a control plane, a data plane and an IdentityHub, plus dependencies like PostgreSQL and Vault.

+They come pre-configured with some demo data (assets, policies, contract definitions) and an account in the IdentityHub and the IssuerService.

 ## 6. References